philippotto-hauber/poll-tracker-assignment/README.md

 - test virtualenv on windows and linux
 - ~~remove df_data_removed et al. from script~~
 - ~~rename plot function~~
-- check that all functions have docstrings
+- ~~check that all functions have docstrings~~
+- rename scripts to poll_tracker.py and tools_poll_tracker.py and adjust documentation!